 The project is included in the Fiscal Year (FY) 2008 Federal Statewide Transportation Improvement Program (STIP).
-The cost is estimated at \$31.0 million, which includes \$30.4 million for construction and \$0.6 million for right-of-way (ROW) and utility relocation.
-The project will be funded by the LAHD and by the STIP.
+The cost is estimated at \$29.4 million, which includes \$28.8 million for construction and \$0.6 million for right-of-way (ROW) and utility relocation.
+The project will be funded by the LAHD.